 Content and Assessment Breakdown:

 What does it mean to be ‘good’?
 We all try to do the right thing, but what does that mean in practice?
-We study different answers both religious and non-religious and consider what makes an ethical decision We apply some of the theoretical answers to issues surrounding relationships.
+We study different answers both religious and non-religious and consider what makes a moral decision.

 Why are we here?
 What is the purpose of our lives?
 How do we know anything?
 Why do bad things happen to good people?
 Does God exist and, if so, what sort of God is s/he?
 Have you ever wondered about any of these questions?
 Well, if you have then you are in very good company as, for at least the last two and a half thousand years, philosophers have been doing the same thing!